-Sewing by hand, rather than machine, is on the rise, so look out for Sashiko stitching and hand quilting in 2020, as we rediscover the soothing power of ditching our machines in favour of a needle and thread.
+Sewing by hand, rather than machine, is on the rise, and we’ve seen a surge in Sashiko stitching and hand quilting in recent months, as we rediscover the soothing power of ditching our machines in favour of a needle and thread.
 It’s about the process, not about the destination.
 Shannon Fraser’s modern quilt pattern, Cloud Surfing shows the this look perfectly.
 She’s featured Jenny Haynes of Papper, Sax, Sten‘s Oval Drunkard’s Path templates to nail the curves trend too.